tylerneylon/math/lsh_post1/lsh_post1.md

 Something interesting happens here, which is that the $a \sim b$ relationship is no longer a clustering, but becomes more like adjacency (that is, sharing an edge) in a graph.
 The difference is that, in a clustering, if $a\sim b$ and
-$b\sim c,$ the we must have $a\sim c$ as well; this is called being *transitively closed*.
-Graphs don't need to have this property, and in our case as well, it's no longer true that our similarity relationship $a\sim b$ is transitively closed.
+$b\sim c,$ then we must have $a\sim c$ as well; this is called being *transitively closed*.
+Graphs don't need to have this property.
+Similarly, it's no longer true that our similarity relationship $a\sim b$ is transitively closed.

 It may help your intuition to see this new definition of $a\sim b$ in action